 Core to the RightMesh network is an Ethereum account and identity layer that uniquely identifies every node in the mesh.
 This is used because traditional identity methods (IP addresses) will not work adequately in an off-the-grid mesh world.

-Each device will also have a RightMesh wallet where a user can set a price at which they wish to share their Internet or mobile data bandwidth, or to purchase that bandwidth from others (if applicable).
+Each device will also have a RightMesh wallet where a user can earn from sharing their Internet or mobile data bandwidth, or to purchase that bandwidth from others (if applicable).
 When data is transferred in the network between two nodes, transactions across all nodes in an active mesh network will be settled on the Ethereum Mainnet through payment channels and facilitated by RightMesh Superpeers.

 Successful mesh networks depend on density.
 Incentivizing good behaviour by establishing a valuable reward (RMESH Token) that can be earned for sharing behaviour will grow the network.
 The RMESH protocol token, based on the ERC20 token standard, facilitates the sale of goods and services within the RightMesh network and empowers users to become micro-entrepreneurs by monetizing their excess device resources.